South Korean opposition leader thought martial law announcement was ‘a deepfake’

 The news was especially stunning given South Korea has spent the last four decades shaping itself into a vibrant democracy with frequent protests and protected freedoms – a hard-won victory after a long history of bloody authoritarian rule.

+Pressure on the president has mounted in the days since, with protesters and opposition figures demanding his impeachment – and support wavering even within Yoon’s own party and military.

+National police have launched an investigation into Yoon and other top officials on treason allegations.
+Meanwhile, Lee’s Democratic Party said it had filed charges against Yoon and other officials for insurrection.

-Parliament could vote on impeachment as soon as Saturday, with many lawmakers now taking turns sleeping inside parliament in case Yoon tries imposing martial law again.
-If the impeachment motion reaches the two-thirds majority to pass, it will then go to one of the country’s highest courts for further approval.
+The opposition also introduced impeachment measures in Parliament, which could vote on the issue as soon as Saturday.
+If it reaches the two-thirds majority to pass, it will then go to one of the country’s highest courts for further approval.

 However, Yoon’s ruling People Power Party is working to block the move.

-Multiple members of Yoon’s party joined their political opponents in blocking the martial law decree during the remarkable late-night scenes inside parliament.

-But party leader Han Dong-hoon said Thursday he would oppose the impeachment because it could cause “unprepared chaos,” though he emphasized he was “not trying to defend the President’s unconstitutional martial law,” according to news agency Yonhap.
+But party leader Han Dong-hoon said in a briefing Thursday he would oppose the impeachment because it could cause “unprepared chaos,” though he emphasized he was “not defending President Yoon’s unconstitutional martial law.”

+A number of government figures have resigned — including the defense minister, who came under heavy criticism for helping spearhead the martial law.
+Meanwhile senior figures within the military have either distanced themselves from the martial law decree or indicated they were themselves caught unaware.

+The vice defense minister Kim Seon-ho, stepping into the role in the interim, said he didn’t know about the martial law order until he read media reports.
+He apologized to the public on Thursday, saying the former defense minister had ordered the deployment of troops into parliament without warning —though they were not given live rounds.

 Questions now swirl around the future of Yoon’s presidency, his party’s position in government, and how this could reshape the country’s political landscape of a major Asian economy and key US regional ally.